The best cars we drove in 2020 - Roadshow

 2021 Cadillac Escalade ESV: The real dealSee all photos

 I don't normally love big, honkin' SUVs.
 Sure, they're purposeful and versatile, but also ponderous and voracious.
 Still, the best vehicle I drove in 2020 was the new Cadillac Escalade, if only because it was such a surprise.
 (OK, I confess, the Mazda MX-5 Miata I reviewed early in the year was better to drive, but Miata is too easy an answer for a list like this.)
-This body-on-frame utility vehicle finally feels and performs like a true luxury product, not just a Chevy Tahoe with a few extra chrome accents and a much-steeper price tag.
+This body-on-frame utility vehicle finally feels and performs like a true luxury product, not just a Chevy Tahoe with a few extra chrome accents and a much steeper price tag.

 Thanks to its fancy new independent rear suspension, the Escalade at long last drives and handles like it should.
 The ride is smooth and well controlled, its cabin is quiet, and it offers good performance with the standard 420-hp, 6.2-liter V8.
 But what really sets this three-row SUV apart from its predecessor is the technology it offers.